- 45,227 km²

 Before going to an interview, prepare the documents you might need (CV, documents certifying education (copies are accepted).
 Present the diploma of your highest qualification only.
 You do not need to present a diploma older than 10 years if it is not related to the vacancy and the skills required.

 Sometimes you may be tested on general knowledge test or professional compatibility at the interview to determine your suitability for the job.

 Contract negotiations can involve the date you start work, salary, and bonuses.
 The salary may be negotiable, but that depends on the position and company.
 Pay is generally expressed in monthly terms.
 Holiday pay is included in the remuneration and regulated according to Estonian law.
 Yearly bonuses cannot be negotiated separately.

-The following perks may be offered but are not common: company car, reimbursement of travel expenses, gym or pool membership.
+The following perks may be offered but are not common: company car, reimbursement of travel expenses, compensation for glasses, 7-14 extra vacation days, gym or pool membership.
 In the private sector, these extras can be negotiated.
-Extra benefits are negotiated with your direct superior.
+Additional benefits are to be discussed with your direct superior.